kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

 ## Generating class diagram

-- To generate class diagram (level 4 of c4) you can run
+- To generate a class diagram (level 4 of c4), you can run
   ```
   > dev_scripts/create_class_diagram.sh
   ```